lambsteak/usefulpython/README.md

+Disclaimer: The UsefulPython.com domain is no longer held by me.

 # usefulpython
-### Codebase driving [UsefulPython.com](https://usefulpython.com) - a  Django powered Python blog, news and tools website.
+### Codebase driving the previous [UsefulPython.com](https://usefulpython.com) - a  Django powered Python blog, news and tools website.

 The website is mostly written from scratch, using a base Bootstrap theme for front-end.